JigsawHSI: a network for Hyperspectral Image classification: Conclusion

 \section{Conclusion}

-In this article, the JigsawHSI network was introduced, a modification of the Jigsaw network and Geothermal AI networks, both based on the Inception architecture.
+In this article, the JigsawHSI network was introduced, a slight modification of the Jigsaw network and Geothermal AI networks.
 The network was tested against the Indian Pines, Pavia University and Salinas Valley datasets, three freely datasets widely used in hyperspectral image classification.

 The JigsawHSI network achieves results that are either equivalent or better than HybridSN under the same conditions, showing that with 2D-CNNs results match the state-of-the-art results a 3D-2D-CNN when dimensionality reduction is applied as a first step.